-No mere mortal could relate this horrendous tale, without being completely aghast, with what he witnessed and lives to tell the tale afterwards so plainly.
+No mere mortal could relate this horrendous tale, without being completely aghast, with what was witnessed and lives to tell the tale afterwards so plainly.

-The count was no ordinary or simplistic man of discrepancy.
+The count was no ordinary man of discrepancy.
 He was as you will quickly discover, a rather intelligent and astute fellow to not be underestimated.

 Oh, the frightening tale of horror let me not interrupt any more.
 Where was I with this terrible tale of before?

 Verily, I now remember the unthinkable displeasure that I was experimenting steadily and constantly.